• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Reverse Sear Cowboy Steak is made with a thick piece of cowboy steak, grapeseed oil, butter, garlic, thyme and baked and seared to perfection.
+This Reverse Sear Steak Recipe is made with a thick piece of steak, grapeseed oil, butter, garlic, thyme and baked and seared to perfection.

-This Reverse Sear Cowboy Steak is made with a thick piece of cowboy steak, grapeseed oil, butter, garlic, thyme and baked and seared to perfection.
+This Reverse Sear Steak Recipe is made with a thick piece of cowboy steak, grapeseed oil, butter, garlic, thyme and baked and seared to perfection.

 When cooking steak, you want to measure the temperature before you cut it.
 For rare it is 125°F. If you prefer medium-rare it is 135°F. For medium it is 145°F. For medium-well it is 150°F and well done is 160°F (highly suggest you don’t go to well done).
 Always let your beef rest after cooking and seal it well.
 I like waiting 5 to 10 minutes before slicing.
 When you do slice, cut against the grain, which are the little lines running through the beef, so you will cut in the opposite direction.

-If you like this steak, feel free to check out my Mexican Picadillo and my Milanesa!
+If you like this steak, feel free to check out this Mojo Skirt Steak or my Grilled Tomahawk Steak.

 Jump to: